 - This workshop has limited space.
 Please register as soon as possible to guarantee your participation.

-- The cost of the workshop is 50 USD or 1500 NTD.
+- The cost of the workshop is 50 USD or 1500 NTD for participants from EARCOS schools.
 This fee covers the meals, snacks, and materials for the conference.
-There is an additional fee for participants from Non-EARCOS schools.
+The fee is $150 USD or $4500 NTD for participants from non-EARCOS schools.

 - Please see the Payment Information for detailed instructions.

-- For any questions regarding the Weekend Workshop please contact Rachel Bishop firstname.lastname@example.org.
+- For any questions regarding the Weekend Workshop please contact workshop coordinator Rachel Bishop email@example.com.